 Vaclavek, who is majoring in chemistry in Arts & Sciences, is preparing to complete an honors degree.
 She is serving as a research assistant in Jonathan Barnes’ chemistry lab.
 She serves as coach and president for the WashU club softball team, organizing frequent practices and games against other colleges in the Midwest.
 She has given her time and support to multiple organizations, including the university’s Student Health Ambassadors and Campus Kitchen.
 Following graduation, she will work toward her emergency medical technician license and apply for medical school.

 Gwendolyn Wesley, chair of the society’s scholarship committee, presented the Elizabeth Gray Danforth Scholarships, which award full-tuition scholarships to exceptional community-college transfer students.
-This year’s awardees were Mohaddese Mirzaee and Yekaterina (Katie) Redka, both students at St. Louis Community College.
+Among this year’s awardees was Mohaddese Mirzaee, a student at St. Louis Community College.

 Mirzaee studied at the Forest Park campus, where she excelled in her studies of business administration.
 While attending the community college, she has been involved in many campus-based clubs and organizations.
 She also provided assistance to students in the computer lab.
 A native of Iran, she plans to continue her education at Olin Business School.